Eva's Initiatives

 OVERVIEW

-Eva's Initiatives is a 4-star charity with average impact.
-The charity has a high results reporting grade, but overhead spending outside of Charity Intelligence's reasonable range.
+Eva's is a 5-star charity with average demonstrated impact.
+The charity has a high results reporting grade, but overhead spending is outside of Charity Intelligence's reasonable range.

-Founded in 1989, Eva’s Initiatives for Homeless Youth (Eva’s) works to address and prevent youth homelessness through providing shelter services, youth programs, and transitional housing for youth aged 16-24.
-By fulfilling short-term needs and working to address the root causes of homelessness, Eva’s hopes that eventually all youth will have a place to sleep.
+Founded in 1989, Eva’s Initiatives for Homeless Youth (Eva’s) works to address and prevent youth homelessness in Toronto.
+Eva's reports there are approximately 2,000 homeless youth nightly in Toronto.
+By fulfilling short-term needs and working to address the root causes of homelessness, Eva’s hopes that all youth will have a place to sleep.
+The charity has homeless shelters, youth programs and transitional housing.
+The majority of Eva’s clients are Black or identify as a part of a racialized group and are between the ages of 20 and 23.

 My anchor